OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Regular_Expressions.md

 ```

 Use the `$Matches` **Hashtable** automatic variable to retrieve captured text.
 The text representing the entire match is stored at key `0`.
+It's important to
+note that the `$Matches` hashtable contains only the first occurrence of any
+matching pattern.

 ```powershell
 $Matches.0